Prodbylino/Project-1/README.md

 # Group project - group 8

-* Team member; Sean Scotland, Serena Zhao, Lino Zhang
+* Team member: Sean Scotland, Serena Zhao, Lino Zhang

-## Project: Focusing on analysing on global  covid vaccination progress, diving into Australia's situation and prediction for the future trend
+* Project: Focusing on analysing on global  covid vaccination progress, diving into Australia's situation and prediction for the future trend

 ## Things to note: